danielmschaves/ibm-data-engineering-capstone/README.md

 Please follow the instructions in each `README.md` to understand the goals of each part of the project, and how to execute the scripts and commands.

+## Conclusion

+Throughout this project, a wide variety of data engineering tasks and scenarios were explored.
+This ranged from setting up databases, designing and implementing a data warehouse, creating ETL pipelines, and applying machine learning models for data analytics and forecasting.
+This project provides a comprehensive overview of the roles, responsibilities, and tasks a data engineer would typically perform.

 ## License

 This project is licensed under the terms of the MIT license.